0xkonata/gurren/README.md

 ### What makes me happy then?

-The Gurren has a unique genome.
+The Gurren has a unique ID.
 And NFT as well has an ID.
-Hence you can make unique combination of both of them.
+Hence you can make unique "genome" combination from them.

+The genome is a level up bonus foctor.
+Like PoW, if the genome bytes is closer to zero, the bonus will be bigger.

 Several special NFTs which is popular in the crypto sphere has been preset as the "Legendary".
 It will double (or more) the Lv-up bonus of the Gurren.

+### Gaming integration

+Via "Gurren SDK", any gaming project can integrate Gurren Status and so on.

+It's good for attracting NFT community to your game and game balance would be auto-adjusted by the Telomere rule - active player is stronger.

 ### Caution